Flexible FTN-Aided OTFS Modulation for High-Mobility LEO Satellite-to-Ground Communications: Introduction

 \subsection{Notation}

-Throughout this paper, scalars are denoted by italic letters, e.g., $a$, vectors by boldface lower-case letters (e.g., $\mathbf{a}$), and matrices by boldface upper-case letters, e.g., $\mathbf{A}$.
-The superscripts $(\cdot)^{T}$ and $(\cdot)^{H}$ represent the transpose and the Hermitian (conjugate) transpose operations, respectively. $\mathbb{C}^{M\times N}$ denotes the set of $M\times N$ complex-valued matrices. $\mathbb{E}[\cdot]$ denotes the statistical expectation operator, and $|\cdot|$ represents the absolute value of a scalar or the cardinality of a set. $\|\cdot\|$ denotes the Euclidean norm of a vector.
-The symbol $\otimes$ stands for the Kronecker product, and $\mathcal{CN}(\mu, \sigma^2)$ represents the circularly symmetric complex Gaussian distribution with mean $\mu$ and variance $\sigma^2$.
+\textit{Notation:} Italic letters are used to denote scalars, e.g., $a$.
+Boldface lower-case and upper-case letters denote the vectors and matrices, e.g., $\mathbf{a}$ and $\mathbf{A}$, respectively. $(\cdot)^{T}$ and $(\cdot)^{H}$ denote the transpose and Hermitian (conjugate) transpose operations. $\mathbb{C}^{M\times N}$ is the space of $M\times N$ complex-valued matrices. $\mathbb{E}[\cdot]$ stands for the statistical expectation operation. $|\cdot|$ represents the absolute value of a scalar or the cardinality of a set. $\|\cdot\|_{2}$ is the Euclidean norm operation of a vector.
+The symbol $\otimes$ stands for the Kronecker product. $\mathcal{CN}(\mu,\sigma^{2})$ represents the circularly symmetric complex Gaussian distribution with mean $\mu$ and variance $\sigma^{2}$.